 To drill a pilot hole, select a drill bit that is a little smaller than the tip of your screw.
 Place the bit in your drill using the same method you used for putting the screwdriver drill bit in place.
-One more, firmly press down straight onto your drill, while pulling the trigger with a firm and steady motion to create your pilot hole (#1 below).
+One more, firmly press down straight onto your drill, while pulling the trigger with a firm and steady motion to start drilling and create your pilot hole (#1 below).

 After your pilot hole is drilled, reattach your screwdriver bit and drill the screw in.
 If you want to really look like a pro, before putting the screw back in, you can take a larger drill bit, the size of the screw’s head (#2 above) and drill out just a tad bit more where your pilot hole is (#3 above).
 You just want to drill out enough to where the screw’s head will sink into the wood (called counter-sinking).
 Once you have done this, drill your screw in and place wood putty on top of the screw – you won’t even be able to tell the screw is there (#4 above).